mstflotfy/mstflotfy.github.io/_posts/Design/2022-5-23-figma-new-updates.md

 ![Create a new design file in Figma](/assets/i/v14/new_file.png)

 And the first new feature is Dark-mode.
-The easiest way to toggle between dark and light modes is to press "Cmd /" to get the quick access menu (I think that's what it's called), then write "dark", and press enter.
+The easiest way to toggle between dark and light modes is to press "Cmd /" to open up "Quick actions", then write "dark", and press enter.
 The Ui changes to Dark-mode but the Canvas's color we have to change ourselves.
 This makes sense, if Figma changes it for you, the color it chooses might conflict with your design.
 To change the color of the Canvas (The background color), click anywhere on it, then at the Design panel, adjust the "Background" color.

 ![Use the quick access menu to toggle dark mode](/assets/i/v14/quick_dark.png)